 - Slice a baguette into thin pieces.

-- Drizzle honey atop each slice.
+- Drizzle honey onto each slice of bread.
 Follow with olive oil.
 Use the highest quality olive oil and honey you can find.

 - Snip leaves or sprigs of a fresh herb such as rosemary, then sprinkle on top of the baguette slices.
 The Merill team said you could also use fresh thyme, lemon balm, or mint.